MAILJET SENDING POLICY

 Note that your full compliance is required when dealing with such matters.
 Accounts which are unable to provide proof of legal permission to contact recipients in the event of an escalated abuse complaint can face account suspension and in some cases, termination.

 5 – AN UNSUBSCRIBE LINK MUST BE INCLUDED IN EVERY MARKETING CAMPAIGN

 “From”, “To” and “Reply-To” fields must accurately and clearly identify the sender’s domain name and email address.
 It is important to send from domains that are at least one month old, with a transparent public domain record that redirects to the sending party’s legal pages.
 When sending from a different domain name on behalf of a partner or related third-party organization, the email body must clearly communicate that the message is sent via a third-party domain.
 Mailjet has developed custom plans for agencies, resellers and advertisers to follow the sending best practices.
-Please contact our Partnership Team if you feel that you fall into one of these categories.
+Please contact our Sales Team if you feel that you fall into one of these categories.

 7 – ONLY LEGAL AND LEGITIMATE INFORMATION CAN BE SENT WITH MAILJET